-During the 2012 financial year, the Board of Directors approved the adoption of a plan for the succession of executive directors.
-To this end, the Remuneration, Nomination and Sustainability Committee was appointed to initiate and coordinate, in cooperation with the relevant Company departments, the related preliminary activity, submitting to the Board a proposal to be examined.
+During the 2020 financial year, as already planned in 2019 and as required by the process, the Board of Directors requested an assessment process, managed by a third party, for the definition of a succession plan for executive directors.
+To this end, the Remuneration and Nominations Committee collaborated with the competent offices of the Company in the coordination of the related preliminary activity and presented a proposal plan to be examined by the Board.

-After completing its work, the Remuneration, Nomination and Sustainability Committee submitted a draft succession plan to the Board of Directors.
+After completing its work, the Remuneration and Nominations Committee submitted a draft succession plan to the Board of Directors.
 This plan was conceived as a tool to foster generational change in the Company and to manage the departure from office of executive directors and top management as smoothly as possible and so as to limit any adverse effects of management changes.